hackathonismb/VizSNP-St/README.md

 - **iCn3D** is a powerful, web-based 3D viewer used for representing biomolecular structures.
 It facilitates visualization in 1D, 2D, and complex 3D while allowing synchronization of the selection across various structural displays.
 One of the important features of iCn3D is its ability to generate a shareable link that includes all the custom filters and user-provided labels.
 Anyone with this link can reproduce the same display of the structure.
 Annotations can either be directly extracted and mapped to the protein structure from the various NCBI databases (such as dbSNP, ClinVar, Conserved Domain Database, and others), or users can submit their own annotations via custom tracks.
 Finally, it facilitates the display of both sequence-structure and structure-structure alignments with corresponding superposition.

-- **Project goals**: In this project, we would like to have SNPs from VCF files to be opened directly in iCn3D without manual intervention.
-Additionally, we would like to improve on visualization of SNP effects on the structure by highlighting the SNPs.
-This will allow for quick click-through a provided list of SNPs, evaluate and make predictions on deleterious effects of SNPS in the structural context.
+- **Project goals**: In this project, we would like to retrieve SNPs from genomics data and show them in iCn3D with 1D/2D/3D representations on interaction networks.
+We will design a pipeline that automatically extracts SNPs from the variant call format (VCF) file and generates an iCn3D link annotated with variant effect predictions (SIFT, PolyPhen).
+Additionally, we would like to improve the visualization of SNPs mapped to the structure.
+This would allow us to study the deleterious effects of SNPs in the structural context.